Greasy Rider

 That you then, it's a sausage, and

-you cut that up to various degrees of fine, and then you usually mix it with a lot of sage and other spices with some cornmeal, and then you form it into a loaf.
+And then you usually mix it with a lot of sage and other spices with some cornmeal, and then you form it into a loaf.
+I guess you can add chicken levers.

 I haven't tried that.

 I'd like to give your scrapple a try, sir.
+And you form that into a loaf.

-And if this sounds unappetizing to you, maybe you should listen to a different podcast because I'm telling you,
+And if this sounds unappetizing to you, maybe you should listen to a different podcast.
+Because I'm telling you,

+this is take a walk, kid.
 Once you have that loaf of scrapple, it's a dense loaf, sausage loaf, and then you cut that up and then you fry it, either pan-fry it or deep-fry the slices.

+And this looks like some beautiful scrapple.
 And we use buckwheat flour, so it's a little bit firmer than you might be used to.

 Interesting.